saptarshibasu/azure-study/README.md

   * With an Application Gateway behind Front Door, one can achieve 100% TLS/SSL offload and route only HTTP requests within their virtual network (VNET)
   * Front Door and Application Gateway both support session affinity.
 While Front Door can direct subsequent traffic from a user session to the same cluster or backend in a given region, Application Gateway can direct affinitize the traffic to the same server within the cluster
 * Azure Front Door needs a public VIP or a publicly available DNS name to route the traffic to
+* Azure front door routes traffic to the backend pool that has the least latency

 ## Traffic Manager